ParmidaGh/Neural-Image-Compression-with-MLP-Autoencoder/README.md

 # Neural Image Compression with a Single-Hidden-Layer MLP Autoencoder

 This project implements a neural image compression framework based on a single-hidden-layer Multilayer Perceptron (MLP) autoencoder.
-Images are divided into non-overlapping \(8 \times 8\) grayscale blocks, which are compressed into lower-dimensional hidden representations and reconstructed through a sigmoid-based output layer.
+Images are divided into non-overlapping 8 × 8 grayscale blocks, which are compressed into lower-dimensional hidden representations and reconstructed through a sigmoid-based output layer.

 The implementation investigates backpropagation-based training and momentum-assisted optimization across different hidden-layer capacities, followed by quantitative reconstruction evaluation using Peak Signal-to-Noise Ratio (PSNR).